Richelieu Squadron: Structure

 Today the squadron is broken into two flights, named Cardinal and Mousquetaire.
 Cardinal Flight is named in honour of Richelieu's position as a Cardinal. and Mousquetaire Flight is named as a reference to the prominent role of Cardinal Richelieu in the story of The Three Musketeers by Alexandre Dumas.
 Each flight is commanded by a Cadet Flight Leader (CFL) and is composed of around 30 members.

 In addition to the two flights, there is also an HQ element that is composed of various positions in charge of different aspects of the Richelieu Squadron.

-CSLs of Richelieu Squadron

-The Richelieu Cadet Squadron Leader is an Officer or Naval Cadet who is placed in command of the squadron as part of their training.
-CSLs were only introduced in 2019 with expansion of the College.